Comparisons

 Pocket shut down in 2025.
 Here are the 8 best read-it-later and bookmark alternatives for 2026, compared on AI search, import, pricing, and apps.

 When Mozilla shut down Pocket on July 8, 2025, it stranded more than 20 million people who had collectively saved over 2 billion articles.
 If you were one of them, you’ve spent the months since hunting for something that does what Pocket did — and ideally does it better.
+(If you still need to get your saves out, here’s how to export and migrate your Pocket data first.)

 The good news: the read-it-later category didn’t die with Pocket.
 It grew up.
 The best tools in 2026 don’t just store links — they use AI to summarize what you save, organize it automatically, and let you search by meaning instead of digging through folders.
 The “bookmark” became a searchable, intelligent knowledge base.